smurthys/smurthys.github.io/engagement/logistics.md

 **Transportation:** The host institution needs to arrange transportation to and from my homebase in the country.
 I will not have the time or familiarity to arrange my own transportation.
 Transportation should be safe, clean, and reasonably efficient and comfortable so that I arrive on campus without anxiety or perspiration.
-And, respectfully, no "cheapest car for hire" or 2-wheelers.
+And, respectfully, no "cheapest car for hire" or 2-wheelers please.
 (Yes, sadly, such transportation has showed up.)

 **Lodging:** The host needs to arrange safe, clean, and reasonably comfortable lodging if the visit is for more than a day, or if the situation makes same-day return to my homebase unsafe or impractical.

-**PS:** Multiple institutions in the same vicinity could pool/share transportation and lodging to achieve economy, just as long as nothing falls through the cracks.
+**PS:** Multiple institutions in the same vicinity could pool/share transportation and lodging to achieve economy, as long as the institutions coordinate between themselves and ensure that nothing falls through the cracks.
+I am unable to coordinate the logistics and cannot fix issues on my own at the last minute.
+(I once had to find lodging on my own in a remote town with no hotels, plus no help or Internet connection.
+I do not wish to experience that again.)

 **Food:** I do **not** take any food or beverage during a day visit: not even coffee, tea, or milk.
 I do not mind other people consuming food and beverage in my presence, but I ask not to be pressured